 We have several research stage ZFN-mediated gene-modification programs in progress.
 These initiatives include programs in monogenic diseases including hemoglobinopathies such as sickle cell anemia and immune system disorders such as X-linked severe combined immunodeficiency (X-linked SCID).

 Mutations in the gene encoding the globin gene cause a variety of inherited conditions of the blood such as sickle cell disease and beta-thalassemia.
-Sangamo scientists have used ZFN-mediated gene correction in primary cells as an approach to correct such genetic lesions.
-With our collaborators we are developing these ZFNs for use in hematopoietic stem cells (HSCs) as potential therapeutics for both SCD and beta-thalassemia.
+Sangamo scientists have used ZFN-mediated gene correction and gene disruption in primary cells as an approach to correct such genetic lesions.
+With our collaborators, Biogen Idec, we are developing these ZFNs for use in hematopoietic stem cells (HSCs) as potential therapeutics for both SCD and beta-thalassemia.

 Lysosomal Storage Disorders